ewuharun/ewuharun/README.md

 ### 🌱About Me

-I am working as an Software Development Engineer-I at Craftsmen.
-Working with serverless technology like aws , terraform , serverless , sns , sqs , lambda , dynamodb , ec2 etc. Integrating these techonologies with Java.
-Moreover, I have 1.6 years of experience on Mobile Application Development.
+I am a tech inthusiast with 1.6 years of professional application development using Java and currently working as a Software Development Engineer - I at Craftsmen Ltd.
+I am working with AWS Services like Lambda, SNS , SQS , DynamoDb , StepFunction , ECS , ECR , RDS , AppSync , EC2 autoscaling , MediaLive , Media Package and Media Connect , Docker , React , GraphQl , FFMpeg , Serverless , Terraform etc.